ReinaldoTOuriques/ReinaldoTOuriques/README.md

 # Welcome to My GitHub Profile!

-I'm a Full-Stack Web Developer who loves to learn and explore new technologies so I can constantly expand my skillset and stay up-to-date with the latest industry trends.
+I'm a Full-Stack Web Developer who loves to learn and explore new technologies so I can constantly expand my skillset.
 Feel free to explore my GitHub repositories and projects!

 <div style="align: center;">
   <h2>🏆 GitHub Stats</h2>